Definition of Kinesthesia

 And a voice less loud, thro’ its joys and fears,

 The speaker’s descriptions of the physical features of the landscape are good Kinesthesia examples.
-Kinesthesia is employed in lines such as “waves leap, sleep” and the speaker is sailing in a boat which is described as a “pushing prow”.
-There are other words suggesting physical actions like speed, cross and finally “two hearts beating…”
+Kinesthesia is employed in the lines in bold.
+The speaker is sailing in a boat, which is described as a “pushing prow.”
+There are other words suggesting physical actions, like “speed,” “cross,” and finally, “two hearts beating.”

 And twinkle on the milky way,